Stay up-to date with Uni-Gauge-E News

 E-mail ID: firstname.lastname@example.org

-Applicants who submit the application form successfully could download the Uni-Gauge-E 2023 admit card.
-Once the exam is conducted, the authorities released the provisional Uni-GAUGE-E answer key in online mode.
-The authorities opened the answer key challenge window for candidates.
-Once all the objections are received, the authorities released the final answer key.
+Applicants who submit the application form successfully will be able to download the Uni-Gauge-E 2024 admit card.
+Once the exam is conducted, the authorities will release the provisional Uni-GAUGE-E answer key in online mode.
+Candidates will be able to challenge the answer key online.
+Once all the objections are received, the authorities release the final answer key.

-The Uni-Gauge-E result is declared in the form of a scorecard.
-The result include details like section-wise scores and percentiles obtained, personal details, rank achieved and more.
+The Uni-Gauge-E result will be declared in the form of a scorecard.
+The result includes details like section-wise scores and percentiles obtained, personal details, rank achieved, and more.

 |Full Exam Name||Uni- Gauge-E Entrance Exam|

 |Frequency of Conduct||Once a year|

 |Mode of Application||Online|

 |Mode of Counselling||Offline|